Mac DeMarco: 2017–2018: This Old Dog

 On January 31, 2017, DeMarco announced his third studio album, titled This Old Dog.
 He also released two singles from the album on the same day.
 This Old Dog was released on May 5, 2017.

-On October 10, 2017, DeMarco appeared on Charlie Rose, in which the two discussed the new album, as well as DeMarco's relationship with his father.
-Acting as bookends to the interview, DeMarco performed acoustic versions of This Old Dog, as well as Still Together.

-On April 8, 2018, DeMarco appeared on FishCenter Live and had an interview with Max Simonet.
+On April 8, 2018, DeMarco appeared on FishCenter Live and participated in an interview with Max Simonet.
 He partnered with the non-profit organization Plus1 for his tours that year, and one dollar for every ticket purchase went to the Girls Rock Camp Alliance to: "[empower] girls, trans and gender-diverse young people through music education and mentorship."

 2019–2020: Here Comes the Cowboy

 On March 5, 2019, DeMarco announced his fourth studio album Here Comes the Cowboy and shared the first single off the album, "Nobody".
 The album was released on May 10, 2019, on Mac's Record Label[sic].
-A controversy emerged once it was pointed out online that DeMarco's album shared a similar title to the 2018 album Be the Cowboy by Mitski and that her album had also included a single called "Nobody".
-According to Pitchfork, DeMarco had "never listened to Mitski's album and learned about her album and song title only after determining his own album title and single".
-Mitski responded to the controversy on Twitter, stating, "I'm 100% sure mac & I just went fishing in the same part of the collective unconscious!".
 The album received mixed reviews from critics and audiences upon release.
 It marked his first top ten appearance in the US Billboard 200 at number 10.

 On September 7, 2020, DeMarco was featured on a collaboration with English artist Yellow Days, entitled "The Curse".
 On October 28, 2020, DeMarco was again featured on French musician Myd's single "Moving Men".
 An animated version of DeMarco also appeared in the music video for the single.
 Released October 28, 2020, DeMarco also appeared in the music video for the song "Whatever You Want" by Crowded House.
 DeMarco contributed a cover of the Metallica song "Enter Sandman" to the charity tribute album The Metallica Blacklist, released in September 2021.